Andrey Chibis: Beliefs

 Chibis is a supporter of tougher liability for late payment of housing and communal services: “It is also envisaged to toughen liability for late payment, including by the consumer of the service.
 Today he pays 1/300 of the refinancing rate, that's a penny.
 We conducted an analysis: today, most debtors are wealthy people, and the best payers are just pensioners, the poorest in terms of income, but the most responsible in terms of payments.
 And they pay for their neighbors.".

 As the executive director of the NP "Housing and Public Utilities Development", Chibis said: “If the owner is not able to pay for major repairs ... - no question. ...
 If you cannot pay, maintain, save up for repairs - give the apartment back ... sell, buy a smaller one."

 Sanctions

-In December 2022 the EU sanctioned Andrey Chibis in relation to the 2022 Russian invasion of Ukraine.
+On November 30, 2022, due to Russia’s invasion of Ukraine, he was added to the UK sanctions list, specifically for his involvement in the mobilization of military reservists in the Murmansk region.

+On December 16, 2022, he was added to the European Union sanctions list for supporting and implementing policies that undermine the territorial integrity, sovereignty, and independence of Ukraine.
+The EU noted that Andrey Chibis is involved "in the unlawful transfer of Ukrainian children to Russia and their adoption by Russian families; his actions violate the rights of Ukrainian children and Ukrainian law".

+On February 24, 2023, the U.S. Department of State added him to its sanctions list as a person involved in "carrying out Russian operations and aggression against Ukraine, as well as the unlawful administration of occupied Ukrainian territories in the interests of the Russian Federation", specifically for "mobilizing citizens for the war in Ukraine".

+On April 1, 2023, he was included in Ukraine’s sanctions list for supporting the recognition of the Russian-controlled DPR and LPR, and for involvement "in the illegal removal of Ukrainian children to Russia and their adoption by Russian families".

+He is also subject to sanctions by Switzerland, Australia, and New Zealand on similar grounds.